Ax8457/WriteUPs/Hackday2025_Qualifier/TheInternalBlog/README.md

   <img src="Screenshots/S4.png" >
 </p>

-<p align="justify">After the name field was identified, a fetch to request endpoint triggered a CSP applied to user profile page.
+<p align="justify">After the name field was identified, a fetch to requestbin endpoint triggered a CSP applied to user profile page.
 To get the flag and trap the bot, a bypass was required.
 2 solutions where possible : </p>

 - Using a redirection payload
 - Using message feature to send the flag on a controlled profile, using contact ID